-Update: According to media reports, Muhammad al-Qiq and the Israeli authorities reached an agreement whereby al-Qiq would now end his 93-day hunger strike, and then be released from administrative detention on 17 May 2016.
+Update: According to media reports, Muhammad al-Qiq and the Israeli authorities reached an agreement whereby al-Qiq would now end his 93-day hunger strike.
+He was released from administrative detention on 197 May 2016.

 Muhammad al-Qiq, 33, married with two children, is a Palestinian journalist who lives in the village of Abu Qash in the Ramallah District.
 Al-Qiq was arrested by the Israeli authorities on 21 November 2015 and taken to interrogation.
 Almost a month later, on 17 December, an administrative detention order was issued against him.
 Shortly after his arrest, Al-Qiq launched a hunger strike in protest.
 He has now been on hunger strike for 65 days (as of 28 Jan).